my-th-os/KML/README.txt

 TODO
 • copy nodes and attributes
 • identify add-on part connections (KAS)
-• some more kerbal-related (display assigned vessel, send home)
 • change position of nodes and attributes
 • more testing (uncommon vessel builds I didn't think of?)
 • documentation